Skip to main content

 Koy_Hipster / Shutterstock

-Deadheading is a simple process and there are only a few ways you can go wrong with it, but it helps to know what to do and what not to do.
+Deadheading is a simple process, and there are only a few ways you can go wrong with it.
+Still, it helps to know what to do and what not to do.
 Find the point on the stem between the flower and the first set of full leaves.
 That is where to pinch or cut the flower off.
 This leaves room for a new flower to grow, if one is going to grow, without damaging the plant.

-Try to get as clean a break as possible by using sharp scissors to cut it or by pinching it in a quick, strong movement.
+Try to get as clean a break as possible by using sharp scissors to cut a dead bloom.
+Alternatively, you can also try pinching it off in one quick, strong motion.
 Tearing or crushing the stem causes stress to the plant.
 Although this isn’t an immediate death sentence, it does leave your plant slightly more vulnerable to diseases and pests.
-These small amounts of stress can build up if every stem is being subjected to it, so it’s important to get a clean break.
+These small amounts of stress can build up if every stem is being subjected to it, so it’s important to get clean breaks when deadheading.

-If there isn’t much room between the flower and the first set of leaves, be sure to make your cut closer to the flower than the leaves, which will decrease your odds of harming the leaves.
+If there isn’t much room between the flower and the first set of leaves, cut closer to the flower than the leaves.
+This will decrease your odds of harming the leaves.
 Once again, damaging the first set of leaves isn’t the worst thing that can happen to your plant, but it does cause stress.
-Additionally, repairing damaged leaves uses energy that the plant could be putting towards new blooms.
+Additionally, your plant may put energy towards repairing damaged leaves rather than growing new blooms.

 Cayla Leonard